msalvimjr/webpage-dcc/content/cool-science-stuff/_index.md

 ### Some of my talks for science communication (in Portuguese)

-(Ok, it's probably a bit pretensious of me to have this list under the "cool stuff" label, but I couldn't find any better place for it.
+(Ok, it's probably a bit pretentious of me to have this list under the "cool stuff" label, but I couldn't find any better place for it.
 Please be forgiving...)

 - [Quando criptografia não garante segurança](https://youtu.be/ki8YNZypjAc)
       *(When cryptography is not enough to ensure security)*